allemandi/drag-and-preach/README.md

 - **Dark/Light Mode** – Comfortable for any setting
 - **Local Saves & Backup** – Persistent storage + downloadable JSON

-## 💡 Acknowledgments

-This project was developed with the help of AI tools (e.g., GitHub Copilot, Cursor, v0) for code suggestions, debugging, and optimizations.

 ## 🚀 Getting Started

 ```bash